 As I climbed into the tank and turned off the lights, I felt my tense muscles almost immediately relax and my mind mostly empty.
 It was warm, and I could almost believe I was indeed weightless.
 I tried to focus on the jealous feelings and breathe into them.
 At moments, my body felt flooded by anger and sadness; imagining them kissing and cuddling on her couch, him stroking the head he had told me was also small.
 But as soon as I felt the sensations, they seemed to slip away like water through fingers.
 By the time it was over, I felt quiet and calm, raw.

 When I came home, we had some of the most intense sex we've probably ever had.
 I was silent the whole time, focused only on my breath and the feelings running through my body.
 I cried quietly at points, but I wasn't sad, exactly.
 It was more like I felt overwhelmed by my desire to possess someone I was realizing I never fully could.
 Like I was grieving the fact that no one can really possess anyone, maybe not even themselves.
-Jesse held me for a long time, but when I put my eye mask on to sleep, he protested.
+Jacob held me for a long time, but when I put my eye mask on to sleep, he protested.

 "I hate how you disappear behind that thing.
 It makes me feel so far away from you."